jpsca/formidable/docs/content/orm.md

 ### Custom primary keys

-When dealing with objects, `NestedForms` fields use the primary keys of those objects to track them.
+`NestedForms` fields use the primary keys of objects to track them.

-If the primary key of the connected model *is not* a field named `"id"`, you must declare the actual name using the `pk` attribute in the `Meta` object of the form,
+If your model uses a primary key field with a name other than `"id"`, you must specify the actual field name using the `pk` attribute in the form's `Meta` class:

 ```python {hl_lines="4"}
 class IngredientForm(f.Form):